Free education: Countries

+In the United Kingdom, after the Second World War, fees were generally covered by local authorities and not paid by students.
+This practice was mandated by the second Macmillan ministry in the Education Act 1962.
+Fees remained de facto free for students until the First Blair ministry, where through the Teaching and Higher Education Act 1998, tuition fees were first introduced; these were initially capped at £1,000 a year and have slowly increased since then.
+The Blair ministry also introduced devolution in the United Kingdom in 1999, shortly after which the Scottish Executive abolished student tuition fees at Scottish universities, financing tuition through the Student Awards Agency.
+University tuition is free for all Scottish nationals and is discounted for all European students, except from students coming from other parts of the United Kingdom.

 In the United States, a variety of financial aid programs provide grants and student loans, mostly to low-income students, for any accredited college or university.
 Various proposals at the state and federal level have been made to make either community colleges or all colleges and universities free for students at all income levels.
 In March 2022, the U.S. state of New Mexico waived tuition for in-state students at all income levels and at all public state and tribal colleges and universities, if registered for six credit-hours and earning a minimum 2.5 GPA.

-Uruguay adopted free, compulsory, and secular education in 1876, after a reform led by José Pedro Varela during the Lorenzo Latorre dictatorship.
+In Uruguay, free, compulsory, and secular education was adopted in 1876, after a reform led by José Pedro Varela during the Lorenzo Latorre dictatorship.
 The University of the Republic follows the same principles, although graduates must pay a yearly contribution.